Choosing a Python distribution¶

 - It may be somewhat faster that CPython

-- Anything you can do with Anaconda, you can do with CPython (with a bit more work)
+- Anything you can do with Miniforge, you can do with CPython (with a bit more work)

 - The performance improvement may be insignificant on your project